5S method

 Consequences and contributions

-A few points that should definitely convince you of the value of the 5S approach:
+A few points that should definitely convince you of the value of the 5S approach:- You can expect to improve your productivity

 - The security of operations is likely to increase